The unofficial unemployment survival guide: tip number eight.

 How can parents lay the foundation for better financial literacy in the years to come?

 A good way to divide advanced societies is to ask: which are the good ones if you’re doing well, and which are the good ones if you’re doing badly?

 Most of what we consume is nothing more than a distraction.

-–Embed from Getty Images–When Dan Palmer from Pennies & Dollars approached me about contributing ideas for his post “What you wish you knew about personal finance when you graduated high school“, I knew I had more to say than just a little contribution.
+– Embed from Getty Images – When Dan Palmer from Pennies & Dollars approached me about contributing ideas for his post “What you wish you knew about personal finance when you graduated high school“, I knew I had more to say than just a little contribution.
 I graduated class of 2002, 15 years ago.
-His prompt has brought some memories flooding…
+His prompt has brought…